OMX

 designer

 designer bridges design thinking and implementation.
-It commits to a deliberate aesthetic direction before writing a single line of code, detects the project's frontend framework, studies existing patterns, and delivers UI that is both visually distinctive and technically correct — not generic scaffolding.
+It commits to a deliberate visual direction before writing a single line of code, detects the project's frontend framework, studies existing patterns, and then implements — delivering UI that is visually distinctive and technically correct for the product context, not generic scaffolding.

 Role